pinterest/elixir-thrift/README.md

 * Binary Protocol, Framed Client
 * Binary Protocol, Framed Server

-We are more than willing to access contributions that add more!
+We are more than willing to accept contributions that add more!